What You’ll Learn 💾

 File export

-The file export offers the following options:
+The File Export dialog provides the following options:

-Build-in formats
+Built-in formats

-Powerful and easy-to-use data analysis software.
+FlexPro (*.fpd): Powerful, easy-to-use data analysis software.

 Excel (*.xls)